Reds vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts takes a seven-game streak with at least one hit into this matchup.
-In his last 10 games he is batting .200 with three doubles, nine walks and three RBI.
+- Betts has picked up at least one hit in seven straight games.
+During his last 10 games he is batting .200 with three doubles, nine walks and three RBI.

 Betts Recent Games